Norwegian Boat Building

 Ships are still being built 8 km. from the fjord.

 Wooden boats need the raw material for their construction and the pine forests surrounding Bjørkedalen provide all the wood necessary.
-Shipbuilding and farming is the most significant industries here, not just now, but for hundreds of years past as well.
+Shipbuilding and farming are the most significant industries here, not just now, but for hundreds of years past as well.

 These giant pine trees have sailed on many a sea, fjord, lake, and river, for not all ships built at Bjørkedalen are large.